wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 This will tell the Ember Router to use the History API instead of the default 'hash' URLs for routes.
 The mapping of the `/` in our app is implicit in Ember, and it will be assigned to a route of `index`.
-The new Ember Router will use this string to make some assumptions.
+The Ember Router will use this string to make some assumptions.
 If there is a `App.IndexController` object it will use that controller.
 If not, it will just render out the `index` template.
 Now, under the hood Ember is still using a `App.IndexController` controller